 The Water Department has two subscription-based information technology arrangements for enterprise resource planning software.
-During 2023, the Water Department adopted GASB 96, Subscription-based Information Technology Arrangements, and recognized a subscription asset and a subscription liability, discounted at 5%, in the statements of net position.
+During 2023, the Water Department adopted GASB 96, Subscription-based Information Technology Arrangements, and recognized a subscription asset and a subscription liability, discounted at 5%, in the Statements of Net Position.
 The agreements have terms of three to four years, but automatically renew for a maximum of seven years.
-The Water Department recognized subscription amortization and interest expense of \$162,133 and \$19,672, respectively, which are included in the statements of revenues, expenses and changes in net position in operating expenses and other expenses for the fiscal year ended June 30, 2023.

-For the year ended June 30, 2022, the Water Department recognized subscription amortization and interest expense of \$162,133 and \$22,955, respectively.
-A restatement of \$186,879 was made to the June 30, 2021 net position to account for this new accounting principle.
+The Water Department recognized subscription amortization and interest expense of \$162,133 and \$16,220, respectively, which are included in the Statements of Revenues, Expenses and Changes in Net Position in operating expenses and other expenses for the fiscal year ended June 30, 2024.
+For fiscal year ended June 30, 2023, the Water Department recognized subscription amortization and interest expense of \$162,133 and \$19,692, respectively.

-As of June 30, 2023 and 2022, the value of the subscription assets was \$1,134,932 and had accumulated amortization of \$389,827 and \$227,694, respectively.
+As of June 30, 2024 and 2023, the value of the subscription assets was \$1,134,932 and had accumulated amortization of \$551,960 and \$389,827, respectively.